 One of the fundamental principles guiding modern day joint replacement is early mobilization (getting patients out of bed and moving).
 We know that the incidence of complications (blood clots, pneumonia, nausea) is decreased when patients begin walking as soon as possible.
 Anesthesia plays a critical role in this.
 The more general anesthesia someone receives, the more likely they are to be tired, dizzy, and nauseous.
 The more pain someone has, the less likely they are to want to get out of bed.

 We have worked very hard to decrease the amount of general anesthesia patients receive.
 In order to achieve this, we work with anesthesiologists who are experienced in total joint replacement.
 When possible, we prefer spinal anesthesia.
 This avoids many of the problems associated with general anesthesia.

 In addition, we only work with anesthesiologists who are experienced in the latest nerve block techniques.
 Currently this involves the use of special ultrasound machines that assist with the placement of a needle close to the nerves that control pain in the area of the surgery.
 An anesthetic is then injected and numbs the arm or leg.
 This technique allows the anesthesiologist to use less anesthesia during the surgery, decreasing nausea as well as the post-operative requirements for narcotics.
 These nerve blocks can last up to 24 hours.

-In our opinion, the use of special anesthesiologists, nerve blocks, and Exparel™ has fundamentally changed joint replacement surgery.
+In our opinion, the use of special anesthesiologists and nerve blocks has fundamentally changed joint replacement surgery.
 With less pain, patients begin working with a physical therapist the day of surgery.
 We expect all of our patients to walk the day of surgery.
 We believe this decreases the risk of complications and makes the transition home easier.
 Patients no longer need to stay in the hospital more than a few days.
 Some patients will choose to go home the same day.